buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | **Treasure Category**: Field Plate, Bastard Sword +1, S |
 | **Description** |

 Gablin Paladins are among the most powerful gablins known, the true elect of Cattalm.
-Summoned by more powerful followers of Cattalm, they can alone lead hundreds of Gablins and, thanks to their acumen, prepare accurate plans and bring havoc and destruction to entire regions.
+Summoned by more powerful followers of Cattalm, they can alone lead hundreds of Gablins and, thanks to their acumen, prepare accurate plans and wreak havoc and destruction on entire regions.

 ### Gargoyle